 - Public companies

-- Directors appointment and their dismissal
+- Director’s appointment and dismissal

-- Directors rules, responsibilities and for what they are liable for
+- Director’s rules, responsibilities, and for what they are liable for

 - Members Right